-More importantly, plants reduce pollutants found in the air, like benzene, formaldehyde and nitrogen dioxide.
-In fact, plants can remove 87% of the air toxins trapped inside a home within just 24 hours.
+More importantly, plants reduce pollutants found in the air, like benzene, formaldehyde, and nitrogen dioxide.
+Plants can remove 87% of the air toxins trapped inside a home within just 24 hours.
 NASA even began studying this effect, optimizing it to find the best plants you can keep indoors.

 While not well known, plants naturally act as a dampener for loud noises and ambient sound.
 That’s why many times, you see a living or green wall designed to separate a yard or private space from the outside world, such as a busy road on the other side.

-Not only do they look nice, but certain plants are known to absorb, diffract or reflect background noises and high frequencies.
-The result is a more comfortable home environment, especially if it seems like your walls are paper thin.
+Not only do they look nice, but individual plants are known to absorb, diffract, or reflect background noises and high frequencies.
+The result is a more comfortable home environment, especially if it seems like your walls are paper-thin.